 Honey contains only natural sugars that are useful for the body.

 Date sugar comes from dates.
 Manufacturers dry the fruit and then make it into powder.
-In fact, the date sugar contains the same amount of fiber as the actual fruit.
+In fact, date sugar contains the same amount of fiber as the actual fruit.
 Furthermore, it is full of iron, magnesium, and vitamin B6.

-However, since the date sugar is powdered fruit, it can’t dissolve in liquids that well.
+However, since date sugar is powdered fruit, it can’t dissolve in liquids that well.
 Therefore, it is best to add it to meals or recipes that require brown sugar.

-The coconut sugar is made from the sap of the coconut palm.
+Coconut sugar is made from the sap of the coconut palm.
 This type of sugar has become very popular in recent years thanks to all the research that showed it has a low glycemic index.
 In fact, the research shows that coconut sugar can help prevent blood sugar levels from increasing.

 As a result, those with diabetes can use this type of sugar to control their cravings and properly manage their condition.
 Also, some believe that it can help with weight management.
 To make this sugar, manufacturers boil the sap.